jontesek/energy-interview/README.md

 You can also run the hooks manually for all files with `pre-commit run --all-files`.

+### Python version

+The Python version required by this project is specified in field `requires-python` in [pyproject.toml](./pyproject.toml).

+By default, the `uv` tool uses the `.python-version` file to determine which Python version to use when running `uv sync`.
+If you remove this file, `uv` will use the latest Python version satisfying the `requires-python` constraint when creating the venv.

+That's exactly what we want.
+We don't need to support older Python versions via a looser `requires-python` value: This would be necessary only if the project were a library intended for use in other Python projects (with potentially different Python versions).

 ## Description

 I started with DB design and created SQLAlchemy models.
 Then I thought about API endpoints and started working with FastAPI to achieve the desired results.